-Inside: My Stay at Home Mom schedule that helps me get everything done.
+I am talking about my Stay at Home Mom schedule in this post.
 This routine helps me stay on top of things – not just do the chores, connect with my children through quality time but time for self care too.
 I follow this schedule all through year – no matter if my children are at school or at home for the holidays.

 I thought it was the children who were taking up all my time… but that was not the case!
 It was me who was running about putting out fires.